habaneroconsulting/sp2013-developer-bookmarklets/README.md

 ##Getting Started

 If you want to just use the generated bookmarklets right away you can find all the compiled .js files in the /bin folder.
 Just find the bookmarklet you want to leverage, copy its contents into your browser bookmark URL and you're all set.
+NOTE: Some older browsers have URL character limits so bookmarklets longer than 2000 characters can be problematic depending on your browser.
+For these more complex bookmarklets you will need to use a browser that supports longer URL lengths for bookmark URLs.
+The compilation process if you're modifying the source will warn you if your bookmarklet exceeds 2000 characters, but this will not prevent its compilation.
+You can ignore this warning if you're working with a relatively new browser that has longer URL limits.

 Refer to Build Instructions in this README for details on how to modify and compile the bookmarklet source files.